 - I Call It "Vera": Discussed by Pace and Atlee, then played straight.
 He gives all 48 cars women's names as codenames.

 - Manly Tears: Pace is noticeably choked up when they destroy the Jill, red Challenger R/T.

 - Not Cheating Unless You Get Caught: Discussed.
-The team has an underwriter buy Jill, a wrecked 1970 Dodge Challenger R/T, then steals an identical Challenger and swap out the engine, transmission and VIN placards and sell it to a Chrysler dealership (a very real technique), Atlee explains to The New Guy (doubling as Audience Surrogate) that because over a million cars are stolen annually in Los Angeles, the chances of that specific car being being found after undergoing a swap out are 500,000:1."Jill just became a statistic."
+The team has an underwriter buy Jill, a wrecked 1970 Dodge Challenger R/T, then steals an identical Challenger and swap out the engine, transmission and VIN placards and sell it to a Chrysler dealership (a very real technique), Atlee explains to The New Guy (doubling as Audience Surrogate) that because there are over two million cars in Los Angeles county alone, the chances of that specific car being being found out by police or insurance companies after undergoing a swap out are 500,000:1."Jill just became a statistic."